emecon21/Packet-Tracer-Labs/README.md

 # Packet-Tracer-Labs

-## Overview
 This repository contains a collection of networking labs created in **Cisco Packet Tracer**.
 Each lab shows networking concepts with practical configurations and testing.

 ## Lab Topics
 - **DHCP** – Configuring routers as DHCP servers for dynamic IP assignment